-College kid #2, my niece, prefers Panera, and before I can finish the thought—out pops another gift card for her.
+College kid #2, my niece, prefers Panera, and before I can finish the thought, out popped another gift card for her.

-“Thanks Mom Mom,” they say in unison, as they pop up to hug her.
+“Thanks Mom Mom,” they said in unison, as they sprang up to hug her.

 The conversation turns toward dinner for the next night, always three meals ahead of where we are.
 After much discussion and checking OpenTable for reservations, we make the decision to cook in.
 As we prepare the grocery list, my frugal mother keeps chiming in.